 Timetable resources are represented in the Registry as specific types of Resource entry.

-A Timetable Resource entry is optionally associated with” Timetable Services” describing either a list of Service Brands and/or a list of Service Number (train number) included in the Timetable delivery.
+A Timetable Resource entry is associated with” Timetable Services” describing either a list of Service Brands and/or a list of Service Number (train number) included in the Timetable delivery.

+Timetable Resource is a description on the location where that Resource can be found with its Access Method

 A Resource Producer making a Resource Delivery of timetable which specifies “Service Brand” and/or “Service Numbers” is the Information Provider for those Service Brands and/or Service Numbers.